inspektral/thesis-upf/SOA/index.md

 ## Groove

 In the musicology discourse, groove is an important concept, yet elusive and multifaceted, depending on genres, eras, and contexts.
-It is closely related to the idea of rhythm, musical gesture, dance, immersion, and is deeply correlated with motor areas of the brain, as explained by Etani [@etani].
+It is closely related to the idea of rhythm, musical gesture, dance, immersion, and is deeply correlated with motor areas of the brain, as explained by [Etani et al. (2023)](#etani-takahide-et-al-2023).

 Defining groove is not a simple task.
 Several definitions have been proposed.
-An interesting general one that should be taken into account was proposed by Duman et al. in 2024 [@duman_groove_2024]:
+An interesting general one that should be taken into account was proposed by [Duman et al. (2024)](#duman-deniz-et-al-2024):

-> “Groove is a participatory experience (related to immersion, movement, positive affect, and social connection) resulting from subtle interaction of specific music- (such as time- and pitch-related features), performance-, and/or individual-related factors.”
+> "Groove is a participatory experience (related to immersion, movement, positive affect, and social connection) resulting from subtle interaction of specific music- (such as time- and pitch-related features), performance-, and/or individual-related factors."

 It is thus clear that groove is an incredibly wide term.
-For our purposes, it has been narrowed down to computable rhythmic audio features, in the literature [@stupacher_audio_2016] mainly related to percussive elements and more generally events that provide a perceptual quantization of time.
+For our purposes, it has been narrowed down to computable rhythmic audio features, in the literature [Stupacher et al. (2016)](#stupacher-jan-et-al-2016) mainly related to percussive elements and more generally events that provide a perceptual quantization of time.
 In the field of MIR, those events are mainly treated with various onset detection techniques.

 ## Onset Detection